proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfms/contract.md

 ```
 ----------------------
 ### `dfms contract ammends`
-Create a subscription for the drive contract corrections for the contract in local storage and/or in the Blockchain.
+Create a subscription for the drive contract corrections for the contract in local storage and/or in the blockchain.
 #### Arguments
 | Name | Description  |
 |:-:|:-:|